 Update the OpenVPN Access Server to the latest version

 We do not do a complete rebuild of our appliance image whenever a release of OpenVPN Access Server is made.
 This means that when you deploy the appliance it may have a slightly older version than what is available.
-We therefore recommend that after deploying the appliance you additionally perform an in-place upgrade for this appliance to bring it up to date to the latest released version of Access Server.
-To do so check the Access Server installation package files for Ubuntu page and right-click the download link for the Ubuntu 16 x64 OS and select “Copy Link Address" or “Copy target" or such.
+We therefore recommend that after deploying the appliance you additionally perform an in-place upgrade for this appliance to bring it up to date to the latest released version of Access Server, if the version available on our website is newer than the appliance version shows you.
+To do so check the Access Server installation package files for Ubuntu page and right-click the download link for the Ubuntu 18 x64 OS and select “Copy Link Address” or “Copy target” or such.
 The exact wording depends on the browser used.
 The goal is having the link to the installation package in your copy/paste buffer.
 Next go to the command line of the appliance you want to upgrade the OpenVPN Access Server program of and use wget to download the installation package file directly to the server.
 These steps assume you are logged on to the OpenVPN Access Server command line through an SSH session and have root access.

 Type wget followed by the pasted URL: